-ecotel is exposed to a variety of legal risks, including risks in relation to warranties, breach of contract, competition and patent law.
+ecotel is exposed to a variety of legal risks, including risks in relation to warranties, breach of contract, competition and patent law and continuing liability risks from discontinued operations.
 The effects of pending or future legal proceedings often cannot be predicted with certainty.
 The Group continuously identifies and analyses possible risks for the emergence of legal disputes and assesses the potential legal and financial effects both quantitatively and qualitatively.

 On this basis, appropriate measures are taken in good time to avoid potential losses for the Group.
-As at the end of the 2021 financial year, the Group is not exposed to any significant legal disputes.
+As at the end of the 2022 financial year, the Group is not exposed to any significant legal disputes.